AakSin/IntrotoInteractiveMedia/README.md

 ![speaker trying](https://github.com/j-da-savage/Introduction-to-Interactive-Media/blob/main/Musical%20Instrument/testing%20out%20volume%20code%20with%20a%20speaker.jpg)

-After many attempts, we ended up using a potentiometer (no code needed) to control the volume of the piezo buzzer.
+After some attempts, we ended up using a potentiometer (no code needed) to control the volume of the piezo buzzer.

 Finally, we added a switch (no code, circuit in series), and put all the bits of code together in one and tested it all out.

-Future improvements:
+### Future Improvements
-- Adding more force sensors and creating an array of different notes
-- Using an LCD screen to display which notes are playing -Creating a hand glove or a type of asing to facilitate playing the instrument
+  - Our instrument leaves scope for a lot of improvements due to the fact that we used an accelerometer.
+THis gives us access to 3 dimensions which will allow us to change pitch, scale, octaves and even different instruments!
+  - Adding more force sensors and developing on that could lead to a 3 dimensional portable piano.
+This could be fit on a glove to make it a well finished product.
+  - We could also add an LCD screen to the breadboard to let the user know what note they are playing.
+THis could especially be helpful after making the above improvements since it will allow for more possibilities.